nshevo/basar-website/README.md

 Basar is an E-commerce platform for buying and selling all types of goods.
 This webapplication was written in JavaScript using the Express Framework.

 ### Featurelist
+Documentation regarding every feature are in the "doc" Folder.

 #### Easy